-Recent review which have considered entry deregulated issues include Queensland, New South Wales, the ACT, and more recently, Victoria which is currently undergoing such a review.
+Recent reviews which have considered entry deregulated issues include Queensland, New South Wales, the ACT, and more recently, Victoria which is currently undergoing such a review.
+As this report indicates, taxi licence releases are also ongoing issues in the Northern Territory, Western Australia and South Australia.